-How Do We Deal With Product Backlog Explosion?
+How Do We Deal With (Product) Backlog Explosion?

 Or “aggressive product backlog triage”.

 In Scrum we know that requirements are tracked in the product backlog (actually it tracks more than that, but this subset of product backlog items is certainly there).
 If we are not careful, this quickly leads to the idea that the product backlog is where we do what we traditionally called “requirements management”.
 We end up with the idea that “if we think it is a good idea it should be on the backlog” which results in an ever increasing list of requirements.
 My view is that this is a problem as, as the list increases, we have an increasing number of backlog items that will never actually get implemented.
 But we still apply time to managing this list, working on improving how we track this list and so on.
-As Peter Drucker says “There is nothing so useless as doing more efficiently what should not be done at all.”
+As Peter Drucker says

+In short, a large list doesn’t just waste time—it creates unnecessary friction, delays, and cognitive load.
+The more you reduce it, the more effective your work becomes.
 If you have items in the list that are not actually going to be worked, then you have a set of effort which produces no value.
 How much effort you have wasted will depend on what you have done.
 If you just wrote a user story, the effort is low.
 If you've defined Acceptance Criteria (or Conditions of Satisfaction), or had the team estimate the item, then there is more wasted effort.
 You won't be able to get rid of all this wasted effort (for example, you might need an estimate on something to decide whether an item is worth considering) but if you do this for each and every item in the backlog it adds up to a lot of non-value producing effort.
 The question you have to ask yourself is this overhead of the big list worth the result.
 My view is that in most cases it is not, and that a more aggressive approach to maintaining the product backlog makes sense.

 How do you clean up the list you have?